nw4466tu/osticket-Ticket-Lifecycle-Examples/README.md

 <h2>Lifecycle Stages</h2>

 <p>
 To initiate the support ticket triage process, access the "Tickets" tab where all submitted tickets are centralized.
 The tickets are conveniently organized within small drop-down tabs, including "Open," "My Tickets" (for those assigned to specific support agents), "Closed," and "Search" to facilitate quick access.
+After selecting a specific ticket for triage, proceed by appropriately assigning it to the relevant department or team.
+Additionally, ensure the ticket's priority and Service Level Agreements (SLAs) are updated accurately to reflect the urgency and response time required.
+For example, a ticket detailing a critical mobile banking system outage would be classified as SEV-A, given it's potential to disrupt revenue generation and lead to customer dissatisfaction, making prompt resolution imperative.
 </p>
 <br />